Nursing Resumes: Still Relevant in the 21st Century

 So, even if you’re able to apply for some positions online with a resume, are there other uses for a document that, for some, seems so anachronistic?
 There certainly are.

 Let’s say you’re at a local café reading a magazine and drinking a coffee, and you strike up a conversation with the person at the next table.
 You soon realise you’re speaking with the chief nursing officer of a hospital where you’ve been trying to get your foot in the door for over a year.

 She’s very forthcoming and seems very interested in introducing you to some key individuals in her organisation.

 If you happen to have a copy of your resume in your bag, you can hand it over then and there.
 If not, you can ask for this person’s email address and send it to her as soon as you get home.

 A side note, this is also a moment for you to whip out your trusty business card; yes, a nurse can have a business card with their contact information and credentials on the front and five or six brief bullet points describing their nursing experience on the back - this is kind of a mini resume.

 Other occasions when a resume may be useful for a nurse may include:

 Nurses should keep their ears to the rails to listen for the rumblings of changes in the job marketplace.

-While baby boomers and gen X-ers grew up in a world where internet and online job applications were just science fiction, millennials and the subsequent generations can expect for every aspect of life and career will become increasingly digitised and automated.
+While baby boomers and gen X-ers grew up in a world where the internet and online job applications were just science fiction, millennials and the subsequent generations can expect every aspect of their life and career to become increasingly digitised and automated.